The Godfather: Casting

 Nearing the start of filming on March 29, Michael Corleone had yet to be cast.
 Paramount executives wanted a popular actor, either Warren Beatty, Alain Delon or Robert Redford.
-Producer Robert Evans was drawn to French actor Alain Delon, one of Europe’s biggest sex symbols, who was eager to play Michael and even carried a copy of The Godfather book.
-However, Delon’s smooth, polished image didn’t fit the intense, brooding character Coppola wanted.
+In a 2000 interview, Robert Evans recalls this preference when asked, "Was Warren Beatty your first choice for Michael?"
+He answers: "No, I wanted Alain Delon.
+He was the type, but he couldn't speak English well.
+Maybe I did want Warren.
+I may have thought of Jack [Nicholson] too for it.
+Jack tells me I did, but I don't remember it.
+Dustin [Hoffman] desperately wanted to do it."
+Informed by Evans of the possibility of obtaining the role of Michael Corleone, Delon was already studying the script based on the novel The Godfather and had begun to consider the role with confidence.
+According to Ali MacGraw, then Evans's wife, he even invited Alain Delon to their estate after mentioning the role to him several times : "Alain [Delon] came to stay at our house when the casting was incomplete.
+In his back pocket, he always carried the paperback of Le Parrain, which is The Godfather in French.
+I think he wanted very much to be in it."
+However, Delon's smooth, polished image didn't fit the intense, brooding character Coppola wanted, and he explains this disagreement over the casting choice by stating: "I realized at one point, Bob Evans wanted a guy that sort of looked like him, and I wanted a guy that sort of looked like me."
+Delon eventually refused the role and he sets the proposal aside: "I had to learn to speak English with the Italian accent.
+That did not please me".
 Subsequently, Evans turned to Ryan O'Neal for the role, owing in part to his recent success in Love Story.
 Pacino was Coppola's favorite for the role as he could picture him roaming the Sicilian countryside, and wanted an unknown actor who looked like an Italian-American.
 Paramount executives found Pacino to be too short to play Michael.
 Many actors also auditioned, including Dustin Hoffman, Martin Sheen, Dean Stockwell, and James Caan.
 Keaton read with both Caan and Sheen.
 Burt Reynolds was offered the role of Michael, but Brando threatened to quit if Reynolds was hired.
 Reynolds declined the role.
 Jack Nicholson was also offered the role, but declined it as he felt that an Italian-American actor should play the role.
 Caan was well received by the Paramount executives and was given the part of Michael initially, while the role of Sonny Corleone was awarded to Carmine Caridi.
 Coppola urged producers Al Ruddy and Evans to see Pacino in Panic in Needle Park.
-After watching it, they gave Pacino the part and allowing him Pacino to have the role of Michael as long as Caan played Sonny.
+After watching it, they gave Pacino the part, allowing him to have the role of Michael as long as Caan played Sonny.
 Evans preferred Caan over Caridi because Caan was seven inches shorter than Caridi, which was much closer to Pacino's height.
-However, Pacino himself couldn’t envision himself in the role because he saw Michael Corleone as someone more glamorous, more self-contained — someone more like Alain Delon.
+However, Pacino himself couldn't envision himself in the role because he saw Michael Corleone as someone more glamorous, more self-contained — someone more like Alain Delon.
 He struggled in early screen tests, often forgetting lines and improvising dialogue.
 Despite this, Pacino took on the role.
-Despite agreeing to play Michael Corleone, Pacino was contracted to star in MGM's The Gang That Couldn't Shoot Straight, but the two studios agreed on a settlement and Pacino was signed by Paramount three weeks before shooting began.
+Despite agreeing to play Michael Corleone, Pacino was contracted to star in MGM's The Gang That Couldn't Shoot Straight, but the two studios agreed on a settlement, and Pacino was signed by Paramount three weeks before shooting began.